mj-webflow/translation-project/README.md

    Navigate to [http://localhost:3000](http://localhost:3000)

-## 📖 Usage
+## Usage

 ### Translating Pages

 1. Navigate to `/pages` to see all Webflow pages
 2. Select target locales using the checkboxes at the top
 3. Click the "Translate" button on any page
-4. Monitor real-time progress as the translation proceeds
+4. Monitor real time progress as the translation proceeds
 5. View success message with translation statistics

 ### Features Available